Paper Outline Assignment

 In sum

 In sum, you are building upon your paper topic assignment submission.
-Then, follow the outline assignment instructions, my feedback, do additional research and thought and improve, focus, and outline your paper.
-Refine and adjust your paper title and introductory summary paragraph, outline your main points, further your research, and show all of it to yourself and me in this document.
+Then, follow the outline assignment instructions, the template, and my feedback.
+Do additional research and thought to improve, focus, and outline your paper.
+Refine and adjust your paper title and introductory summary paragraph, outline your main points, further your research, and show all of it to yourself and me in the outline you submit.
+Follow the template to ensure your submission contains:

 Here is the Word document as a template.
-But remember not to start from scratch, so copy in the work you did for that last assignment, incorporate my feedback, and keep improving and editing it.
+Again, remember not to start from scratch but copy in the work you did for that last assignment and keep improving and editing it, incorporating my feedback.

 Why